AKSW/LLM-KG-Bench-Results/README.md

 * [Results](2023-DL4KG_Automated-Tests-with-LLM-KGE-Bench) for Submission "Benchmarking the Abilities of Large Language Models for RDF Knowledge Graph Creation and Comprehension: How Well Do LLMs Speak Turtle?" to [Workshop DL4KG@ISWC 2023](https://alammehwish.github.io/dl4kg2023/)
 * [Results](2024-ESWC_LLM-Evo-2023) for Submission ["Assessing the Evolution of LLM capabilities for Knowledge Graph Engineering in 2023"](https://2024.eswc-conferences.org/wp-content/uploads/2024/05/77770050.pdf) to [ESWC 2024 Special Track LLMs for KE](https://2024.eswc-conferences.org/special-track-llms-for-ke/)
 * [Results](2024-NLP4KGC-SPARQL) for Submission "Assessing SPARQL capabilities of Large Language Models" to [Workshop NLP4KGC](https://sites.google.com/view/3rdnlp4kgc)[@SEMANTICS 2024](https://2024-eu.semantics.cc/)
+* [Results](2025-ESWC_LLM-KG-Bench-3-Results) for Submission "LLM-KG-Bench 3.0: A Compass for Semantic Technology Capabilities in the Ocean of LLMs" to [ESWC 2025 Resources Track](https://2025.eswc-conferences.org/)